acarabott/supercollider-sublime/README.md

 ## Features

+- Execute with multiple cursors
 - Post window can open in a new tab, group, window, or output panel (see settings file)
 - Optional max length for post window
 - Post window scrolls if at the bottom, doesn't if user scrolls up
-- Fancy block evaluation, expands to lines containing brackets
+- Fancy block evaluation, expands to lines containing brackets, e.g. executing with the cursor inside a SynthDef will evaluate it without containing parentheses.
 - Near parity with SCIDE commands, e.g. Open User Support Directory, and Open Startup File

 ## Testing TODO